Vaibhav-Kumar10/AI-Club-Task-Problem-Statement-2/README.md

 sklearn.metrics

 Note
 1. Evaluate the classifier on the testing set using metrics like accuracy, precision, recall, and F1 score.
-2.Visualise the results, using standard visualisation tools and Find the best Metric for the problem
+2. Visualise the results, using standard visualisation tools and Find the best Metric for the problem